 - Two types of objects:

-- Some Objects mainly in the mean motion resonances with Neptune.
+- Resonant objects mainly in the 2:3 mean motion resonance with Neptune,

 - roughly 4% of population (biases corrected).
 (Trujillo et al.)

 - Inner edge @ ~40AU, outside the 2:3 resonance.

 - Outer edge @ 50AU?
 There is currently much debate whether this is real or not.